- What is Lyme Disease?

 - Attend to your cat’s bite wound.
 Use a cotton swab to apply disinfectant to the infection site like iodine, hydrogen peroxide, or rubbing alcohol.

 - Wash your hands thoroughly with soap and water.

-- Monitor your feline’s symptoms and infection site over the next several weeks
+- Monitor your feline’s infection site over the next several weeks

 Removing these arachnids promptly will greatly reduce your cat’s chances of acquiring Lyme disease.
 You will prevent inflammation of the joints and other serious problems down the line.

 After monitoring your cat’s symptoms and performing lab testing, your veterinarian may find your cat has Lyme disease.

 If this is the case, your cat will need to be treated with an antibiotic.
 This will combat inflammation of the joints and other symptoms of Lyme disease.
 He should show signs of a quick recovery if treated promptly.